aimms/language-reference/sparse-execution/the-aimms-sparse-execution-engine/storage-and-basic-operations-of-the-execution-engine.rst

 .. rubric:: Merging rows

-As illustrated in :numref:`fig:sparse.union`, this statement can be executed in a sparse manner by merging the ordered views of ``A`` and ``B`` and adding the values as one progresses.
+As illustrated in :ref:`the following figure <fig:sparse.union>`, this statement can be executed in a sparse manner by merging the ordered views of ``A`` and ``B`` and adding the values as one progresses.